 Apple Crumble – Wikipedia doesn’t have much on the history of crumbles specifically but does note that while certain dishes go back a long way – fruit cobblers were invented in Colonial America – “crumbles became popular in Britain during World War II” due to wartime rationing of baking ingredients.

 Banoffee pie – Invented by Nigel Mackenzie and Ian Dowding, the owner and chef (respectively) of the Hungry Monk Restaurant in Jevington, East Sussex.
-They created the dessert in 1971, basing it on an American recipe for “Blum’s Coffee Toffee Pie” from San Francisco.
-However, they could not get the dessert to gel correctly, so they substantially altered the original recipe into something they *could* make.
+They created the dessert in 1971, basing it on a recipe for “Blum’s Coffee Toffee Pie” from San Francisco.
+However, they could not get the dessert to gel correctly, so they substantially altered the original recipe into something they could make.

 Blended Iced Coffee – This is a sketchy one.
 Iced coffee traces its history back to Vienna in the late 1700s, although that version of iced coffee wasn’t especially popular.
 Mazagran, a drink invented by French soldiers in Algeria, is likely the “granddaddy of iced coffee”, although the drink was simply made with cold water, not ice or ice water.
 However, BLENDED iced coffee – that thing you’d recognize from Starbucks – was invented in Westwood, California at the Coffee Bean and Tea Leaf coffee shop in 1987.
 Still, the drink didn’t become a national obsession until Starbucks started selling them in 1995.